inoxlang/inox/FUTURE.md

 - Reduction of memory usage
 - Faster runtime
-    - (short term) improve the bytecode interpreter
-    - (medium term) compile to WASM functions or modules written in a **subset** of Inoxlang
 - Security improvements
 - Stabilization of the default namespace APIs
 - Better code quality
-- (short term) 90-95% unit test coverage
-- (long term) 99-100% unit test coverage
+- At least 95% unit test coverage

 ## Won't Have Or Provide